Dark states of quantum search cause imperfect detection: Introduction

 The rest of this paper is organized as follows: In Sec.~\ref{sec:Strobo} we will introduce our model.
-There we derive our main result, first using the renewal formula in Sec.~\ref{sec:Cauchy}.
-We then discuss the splitting of the Hilbert space into bright and dark part in Sec.~\ref{sec:Dichotomy} using this in Sec.~\ref{sec:TDP2} to re-derive our main formula.
+Then we derive our main result, first using the renewal formula in Sec.~\ref{sec:Cauchy}.
+After that we discuss the splitting of the Hilbert space into bright and dark subspaces in Sec.~\ref{sec:Dichotomy} and use this in Sec.~\ref{sec:TDP2} to re-derive our main formula.
 Examples are discussed in Sec.~\ref{sec:Examples}.
-The case of the infinite line is analyzed in Sec~.\ref{sec:Line}.
-We discuss some implications of our results in Sec.~\ref{sec:Disc} and provide some technical details in the Appendices.
+The case of the infinite line is analyzed in Sec.~\ref{sec:Line}.
+Finally we provide an upper bound exploiting the symmetry of the underlying graph.
+A brief summary of some of our results was presented in Ref. \cite{Thiel2020a}.